ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 1. Look at the results in the viewer.
 You should see a parsed version of the XML payload that looks similar to the below.
     ![Results of Final Test](images/032q_final_output.png)

 Congratulations!
-You have created a full integration via OpenAPI and created your anat Action that integrates to it.
+You have created a full integration via OpenAPI and created an Action that integrates to it.

-# Challenge Exercise

-If you have completed the other exercises early and wish to continue learning, consider implementing a solution to the following use case building on the work you have done thus far.

-## Use case

-A new team has been formed to handle customer issues.
-The team is called "Customer Success" and consists of the following team members:

-- Abraham Lincoln
-- John Adams
-- George Washington

-Your job is to create a "customer response" record based on sentiment scores below 0.20 and assign it to the customer success team.

-Here's a rough outline of things you'll need to do:

-1. Create a new customer success group with the members listed above.
-1. Create a new customer response table.
-1. Use the action you created in your custom spoke to identify records with a given score.
-1. Based on that score, create a record in the customer response table.